 Some lenses are coated to keep them from fogging up and ruining your field of vision as you swim.
 This coating helps you see without having to stop and rinse out your goggles.
 The coating doesn't last forever, though.
 Even the highest-priced goggles don't have permanent anti-fog coatings.
-Proper care will ensure the coating lasts as long as possible.
+Proper care can help the coating last as long as possible.

-Just because a type of swim goggles works for one person, doesn't mean it will fit your face shape correctly.
+Just because a type of swim goggles works for one person doesn't mean it will fit your face shape correctly.
 Most eyepieces are oval while others are round.
 Your eye shape will determine which is right for you.
 Your nose width also plays a part in getting the right fit.
-Many goggles come with interchangeable or adjustable nose clips to ensure each swimmer can get the right fit.
+Many goggles come with interchangeable or adjustable nose clips so each swimmer can get the right fit.

 You can choose swim goggles with or without gaskets.
 Gaskets help create a seal between your eyes and your goggles while offering a bit of protection and comfort for the skin around your eyes.
 Goggles without gaskets are usually made for racing.